GaryPate/dagster-project/README.md

 This controls the Google Gloudbuild CI/CD process.
 Retrieves GCP secrets and pushes built docker images to artefact repository.

+Python code is located in dagster_project/assets/

+semx_assets.py contains the a basic Sentiment Class that returns and parses twitter sentiment using the Tweepy Client for the Twitter (X) API.

+The @asset decorator defines to Dagster, functions that return a materializable data source.

+get_dbt_assets.py is a context for Dagster that allows DBT models to load into the Dagster UI and framework in general.

+DBT

+The dbt component is a regular dbt project under dbt_project.
+The queries under models/sentimax_bq/ control loading and incrementing of tables between the host environment and Google BigQuery.

 gcloud auth configure-docker australia-southeast1-docker.pkg.dev